RashminDungrani/fastapi-collection/README.md

 3. Explore the projects in the repository and dive into the README files of individual projects for setup instructions and usage details.

+4. Install the Poetry package manager.

+5. Set up a virtual environment within the project using Poetry settings:
+    ```bash
+    poetry config virtualenvs.in-project true
+    ```
+    This configuration ensures that the virtual environment is created and managed within the project directory.

 ## Contributing

 We welcome contributions to this FastAPI Collection repository!
 If you have a FastAPI project that you'd like to share with the community or if you want to contribute improvements to existing projects, please follow our [contribution guidelines](CONTRIBUTING.md).